Portfolio Analysis- 7 Methods And Techniques For Product Position

 What is a portfolio analysis used for?

-A portfolio analysis enables you to gain valuable insight into your market position, where to direct investments, how to enhance your own products, and the total category sales.
+A portfolio analysis enables you to gain valuable insight into your market position, where to direct investments, how to enhance your products, and the total category sales.

 What is the main advantage of portfolio analysis?